kogeletey/col-cal/README.md

 # Col-Cal

-Is a lightweight, HTML-friendly web component calendar designed to be easy to author and integrate into any web framework.
-It is built using Lit, a lightweight library for building web components, ensuring that the components are highly performant and maintainable

-## Features

-- HTML-friendly - easy to author, framework-independent
-- Composable - impose no DOM specific structure, play well with others
+Is a lightweight, HTML-friendly web component calendar

 ## Installation